Goal: To provide a means of funding ASMP chapters that:

 Each year, your chapter is allocated a certain amount of money from the National treasury.
 The amount is based on the number of members and affiliates (excluding student associates) who are listed for your chapter in the ASMP member database on October 1.
 The chapter can start spending the money the following January 1, and the money is supposed to last all year.

-If your chapter requires advance funding for any purpose, you must submit a written request in advance to Tom Kennedy, ASMP’s Executive Director, who will promptly put it before the National Executive Board.
+If your chapter requires advance funding for any purpose, you must submit a written request in advance to the National Executive Committee, which will promptly put it before the National Executive Committee.
 Along with the request, you must send copies of the latest bank statements for all bank accounts of the chapter.
-The National Executive Board shall have the sole discretion in deciding whether to advance the funds.
+The National Executive Committee shall have the sole discretion in deciding whether to advance the funds.

 Employees.
-Chapters may not hire employees or professional service providers without the approval of the National Executive Board.
-Submit requests to Tom Kennedy.
+Chapters may not hire employees or professional service providers without the approval of the National Executive Committee.
 All employees are to be paid through the National payroll system, which is set up to handle tax withholdings.
 The chapter can choose whether to repay National from a local account or, if it has enough in its National funding account, to have the money deducted.
 If there isn’t enough in the chapter’s National account, the chapter must send National the money in advance of the payroll disbursements.

 Major contracts.
-Chapters may not enter into any financial commitment with a face value of $3,000 or more without the review and approval of the National Executive Board.
-For its part, the National Executive Board will conclude its review within 48 hours of receipt at the National Office.
+Chapters may not enter into any financial commitment with a face value of $3,000 or more without the review and approval of the National Executive Committee.
+For its part, the National Executive Committee will conclude its review within 48 hours of receipt at the National Office.
 ASMP National cannot enter into contractual relationship with its chapters.